Stomach ulcers often have no symptoms. Some people will experience:

 Blood loss is one of the complications associated with stomach ulcers.
 It can be slow and lead to anemia over time.
 If an ulcer starts bleeding suddenly, it can cause severe blood loss that may require a blood transfusion and hospitalization.

-Rarely, an ulcer can create a hole in the stomach.
-This can lead to a severe infection of the abdomen called peritonitis.
+Over time, stomach acid can erode an ulcer until it opens a hole in the stomach or intestinal wall.
+This painful and dangerous condition can lead to a severe infection of the abdomen called peritonitis.
+Untreated, peritonitis can lead to a life-threatening response to the infection, called sepsis.

 Stomach ulcer diagnosis

-Laboratory testing for H. pylori may also be conducted.
-It may consist of a blood test, a stool test, or a breath test.
+You may also need lab tests to look for H. pylori.
+You may have a blood test, a stool test, or a breath test.
 (Read more about testing for H. pylori)

 Stomach ulcer treatment